Skip to main content

 Will paying off student loans increase my credit score?

-However, when you make the final payment, paying off your student loan may have a small, negative impact on your credit score.
+However, when you make the final payment, paying off your student loan may have a negative impact on your credit score.
 That could be because, by closing the account, you’re changing your mix of credit and the age of your accounts, both of which are factors that help determine your credit score.
 This dip doesn’t always happen and when it does it may not last long.

 In summary